dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 The following is added to the section "II.10.5.1 Instance constructor":

 > Instance constructors shall not be executed multiple times for a single object instance.
-Explicit calls to constructors from user code are only permitted when calling instance constructors of the base type inside of instance constructors of the derived type.
+Explicit calls to constructors on object instances from user code are only permitted when calling instance constructors of the base type inside of instance constructors of the derived type.

 ## Type initialization